 The Government is offering 50% tax breaks on the capital cost of solar panels for businesses

-On 31 March 2021, The Chancellor of the Exchequer, Rishi Sunak, announced two new tax relief measures: The 130% Super-Deduction and the 50% First Year Allowance (FYA).
+Back in March 2021, The then Chancellor of the Exchequer, Rishi Sunak, announced two new tax relief measures: The 130% Super-Deduction and the 50% First Year Allowance (FYA).

 The measures are intended to kick-start the UK Economy and help British businesses build back better in the wake of the COVID-19 pandemic.
 It is the biggest two-year tax cut in British history.